josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/📖_russia_a_cheat_sheet_for_the_british.md

 ---

-# 🌫️ IV.
-Saint Petersburg Is Not London
+## 🌫️ Saint Petersburg Is Not London

-[Saint Petersburg](chatgpt://generic-entity?number=3) is often easier for British audiences to understand through:
+**Saint Petersburg** is often easier for British audiences to understand through:
 - Edinburgh,
 - York,
 - Durham,